ATL-WDI-Exercises/express-movies/readme.md

 });
 ```

-## Step 11 - Use Mongoose Movie Model in INDEX route:
+## Step 11 - Use Mongoose Movie Model in INDEX route

 Make the following changes to `routes/movies.js`: